Online, affirming therapy for the LGBTQ+ community in Washintgon and Oregon

 You’ll also have the safety and efficiency of being able to see one therapist instead of two separate clinicians for LGBTQIA+ and trauma work.

-Why LGBTQIA+ therapy with me is different:
+Why LGBTQ+ therapy with me is different:

 Schedule your consultation today